 The Regal ABC Cinema

 Opened on 9 December 1935, the cinema stalls and a balcony provided 1,594 seats in one auditorium.
 The theatre design was a little different from previous William R Glen movie theatres, because the exits were not placed on either side of the front stalls and decoration was more plain.

-The Regal was renamed as the ADB in 1962.
 Then in November 1976, the auditorium was divided into three smaller screens, offering 532, 236 and 170 seats.

 The Cannon Group bought the ABC cinema in 1986, but the opening of the Cineworld Complex in Wakefield in December 1996 led to the ABC’s closure a few months later.